dotnet/docs-maui/docs/user-interface/layouts/custom.md

 An orientation-sensitive `HorizontalWrapLayout` is used to demonstrate this process. `HorizontalWrapLayout` is similar to a <xref:Microsoft.Maui.Controls.HorizontalStackLayout> in that it arranges its children horizontally across the page.
 However, it wraps the display of children to a new row when it encounters the right edge of its container

 > [!NOTE]
-> The [sample](/samples/dotnet/maui-samples/userinterface-customlayouts/) defines additional custom layouts that can be used to understand how to write your own custom layout.
+> The [sample](/samples/dotnet/maui-samples/userinterface-customlayouts/) defines additional custom layouts that can be used to understand how to produce a custom layout.

 ### Subclass a layout